ohAnd/dtuGateway/readme.md

   - additonal features
     - small screensaver to prevent burn-in effect with steady components on the screen (shifting the whole screen every minute with 1 pixel in a 4 step rotation)
     - smooth brightness control for changed main value - increase to max after change and then dimmming smooth back to the default level

+  [2024-06-29 currently open issue during the rafactoring]

-- display GAGC9A01 round TFT 1,28" 240x240
+~~- display GAGC9A01 round TFT 1,28" 240x240~~

   <img src="doc/images/roundTFT_firstSTart.jpg" alt="roundTFT_firstSTart" width="180"/>
   <img src="doc/images/roundTFT.jpg" alt="roundTFT" width="180"/>

-  - setup screen for first start (factory mode)
+  ~~- setup screen for first start (factory mode)~~

-  - status screen with the (current) most important data
+  ~~- status screen with the (current) most important data~~
 ### regarding base framework

 - serving own access point in factory mode for first setup
 - web application will be directly served by the system
 - settings of needed user data over the web app (stored in a json-file in local flash file system - extensions of user setup will not lead to breakable changes)
-  - select found local wifi and enter/ save the needed wifi password
+  - select found local wifi (additional issue [#20](https://github.com/ohAnd/dtuGateway/issues/20)) and enter/ save the needed wifi password
   - change dtu connection data (e.g. host IP in local network, wireless user/ pass for dtu access point)
   - configurable data for openhab item settings
   - configurable data for MQTT settings incl.
 HomeAssistant AutoDiscovery
   - advanced web config[^2] for all config parameter (http://IP_domain/config) - expert mode
     - display selection (0 - OLED, 1 - round TFT)
     - timeZone Offset -xxxx sec <-> xxxx sec e.g. 3600 for CET(+1h) /7200 for CEST(+2)/-21600 for CST
-- OTA with direct connection to the github build pipeline - available updates will be checked by web app and device.
-Notification in web app, if update available and user can decide for direct online update
+- [2024-06-29 currently open issue during the rafactoring transferring to multi arch ESP8266/ESP32] ~~OTA with direct connection to the github build pipeline - available updates will be checked by web app and device.
+Notification in web app, if update available and user can decide for direct online update~~
+- [2024-06-29 currently open issue during the refactoring] ~~manual OTA Update through simple upload page~~

 [^2]: 'advanced config' aka. 'dtuGateway Configuration Interface' it is something like an expert mode, that means you have to know which parameter you want to change with which effect.